 Big news was made recently when the Notre Dame cathedral in Paris caught fire.

+What to do when life goes up in flames.
 Over 8 centuries of history was nearly destroyed in a few hours.

 As the flames roared on, people from around the world were captivated watching it happen on live TV.